Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 you change your target group

-AI often shows a brand you don’t monitor
+AI often shows a brand you’re not monitoring

 a competitor stops being relevant